Skip to main content

 Where can I find the VoIP password (also called SIP credentials or configuration data)?

-1. Log into the sipcall customer portal (login.sipcall.ch / my.sipcall.at).
+1. Log in to the sipcall customer portal (login.sipcall.ch/my.sipcall.at).

-2. Navigate to Phone numbers / Phone number overview.
+2. Navigate to Phone numbers/Phone number overview.

 info

-• The configuration data is only displayed if the product sipcall virtual pbx or sipcall sip trunk is active.
+• The configuration data is only displayed if the sipcall virtual pbx or sipcall sip trunk product is active.

-• You do not need the configuration data for a Trunk participant.
+• You do not need the configuration data for a trunk participant.

 tip